Thursday, February 22, 2018

 Run.
 Shoot.
 Kill everything!

-Gameplay style on the first two levels is the same.
-Ironically, you shouldn't run around pretending to be just like Johnny Rambo - this will get you killed!
-Instead, carefully explore the complex and look for the best route through and any useful items like health, ammo and Infra-Red goggles to detect otherwise invisible boobytraps!
+The gameplay on the first two levels is somewhat reminiscent of Gauntlet, but it’s not the same.
+Ironically, running around like Johnny Rambo will get you killed!
+Instead, carefully explore the complex, searching for the safest route.
+You’ll also need items like health, ammo, and infrared goggles to detect the invisible booby traps.
+Watch your health displayed using a meter that older games will find nicely (ahem) familiar.

 Tread carefully because most rooms are heavily guarded with many tunnelled-vision soldiers!